awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.CrossRegion.md

      --replication-source-identifier arn:aws:rds:us-west-2:123456789012:cluster:sample-master-cluster
    ```

-   The following code example creates a Read Replica in the us\-east\-1 region from an encrypted DB cluster snapshot in the us\-west\-2 region\.
-The command is called in the us\-east\-1 region\.
+   The following code example creates a read replica in the us\-east\-1 Region from an encrypted DB cluster snapshot in the us\-west\-2 Region\.
+The command is called in the us\-east\-1 Region\.

    For Linux, macOS, or Unix: